DianZzzz/DianZzzz.github.io/_finance/CFA/Institutional-Wealth-Management.md

 ### DB Plan Calculation
 - The maximum discount rate allowed for pension plan is the high-grade bond yields averaged over the last 25 years
 - The required return for the plan asset should exceed the discount rate on plan liabilities.
+- US GAAP requires firms to report the value of the overfunded or underfunded pension plan on the balance sheet as an asset or a liability, respectively.

 ## Foundations and Endowments
 - Return: Geometric link of distribution, relevant inflation, and expense rates.